ericcgu/Udacity-Linux-Deployment/README.md

 ```
 ## Deployment

-To deploy this application configuration, there was four simple steps:
+To deploy this application configuration, there are four simple steps:

 1. Create an personal access token
 2. Create an instance of Docker Machine with personal access token